This document describes Smart Licensing Using Policy (SLUP) on air-gapped Catalyst 9800 WLC via Cisco Catalyst Center.

 The guided workflow wizard pops up.
 To begin, select Let's Do It.

-In this next step select the Smart Account and Virtual Account you want to use.
+In this next step, select the Smart Account and Virtual Account you want to use.
 Click Next to proceed.

-Overview tab of the license manager page shows the current license consumption:
+The Overview tab of the license manager page shows the current license consumption:

-Over on the Catalyst 9800 side, navigate to the Licensing > Service Settings and verify if the connection mode is set to Air Gap:
+On the Catalyst 9800 side, navigate to the Licensing > Service Settings and verify if the connection mode is set to Air Gap:

 | Revision | Publish Date | Comments |